meister03/discord-cross-hosting/readme.md

 |`...this.guilds.cache.values()`| `582-776 ms`  |
 |`this`,Guilds,Roles,Channels...| `1100-1600 ms`|

-## Using the Package with Hybrid-Sharding & Machine,Shard Count Managing
+## 3.Using the Package with Hybrid-Sharding & Machine,Shard Count Managing
 This is the most comfortable Solution, when you are taff on manually managing, creating Shard list.
 Another Advantage is, that you are combining Internal Sharding and Normal Sharding, which follows to less resources, also known as Clustering.